pbo-dpb/pboml-user-guide--guide-utilisateur-pboml/README.md

 The `<PbomlWidget></PbomlWidget>` component can be inserted inline markdown documentation.

-It takes the following parameters:
+It takes the following arguments:

 | Argument | Required? | Default | Description                                                                                                                         |
 |----------|-----------|---------|-------------------------------------------------------------------------------------------------------------------------------------|